GitHub Actions

 {% hint style="info" %}

-Access the [configure-the-os](https://docs.maestro.dev/maestro-cloud/environment-configuration/configure-the-os "mention") page for more information.
+Access the [Configure the OS](/maestro-cloud/environment-configuration/configure-the-os.md) page for more information.

 {% endhint %}